Job Seekers

 Officially known as the National Railroad Passenger Corporation, Amtrak is a government-owned company that operates the nation's passenger rail system, providing train service to more than 500 destinations in 46 states on a 21,000-mile network of routes.

 Amtrak operates over 300 trains a day at speeds of up to 150 miles per hour.
+More than half of trains operate at speeds of over 100 mph or greater.

+Amtrak earned approximately $3.2 billion in revenue and incurred approximately $4.28 billion in expenses in fiscal 2014.
 The train service has never been profitable and needs federal funding to make up for losses and fund track and station repairs.
+Amtrak also receives money from some states outside of the Northeast Corridor.

 Amtrak is a made-for-profit corporation, but receives subsidies from the federal government to keep it operating.
 Amtrak's preferred stock is owned by the federal government and members of Amtrak's board of directors are appointed by the President of the United States himself.